Multi-View Self-Attention Based Transformer for Speaker Recognition: Related Work

 On the other hand, Jiang et al. \cite{Jiang2019} introduce a channel-wise attention mechanism as a gate, which can exploit global time-frequency information to improve the sensitivity of informative features while suppressing less useful ones.
 Yu et al. \cite{Yu2020} propose a dynamic channel-wise selection mechanism based on the softmax attention to gather effective information and estimate the importance of network branches.
 These works utilize the attention mechanism as a selection of channel-wise information in a block of the feature extractor.
 It is of limited worth for extracting speaker embedding.

 Most recently, the attention layer has been directly stacked as a part of layers or the whole feature extractor.
 On the top of the x-vectors framework \cite{Snyder2018}, Shi et al. \cite{Shi2020} apply Transformer encoders to both frame-level and segment-level to capture features at different scales.
-Wang et al. \cite{Wang2021} apply multi-layer encoders of Transformer at an utterance level to capture long-term temporal characteristics.
 Zhu et al. \cite{Zhu2021} propose a serialized multi-layer multi-head attention to obtain the final utterance-level embedding by aggregating the utterance-level vectors from all heads.
 These works depend on the frame-level sophisticated convolutional networks such as TDNNBlocks \cite{Snyder2018} and SE-Res2Blocks \cite{Desplanques2020}.
 In contrast, Safari et al. \cite{Safari2020} propose a tandem self-attention encoding and pooling (SAEP) mechanism, which stacks two Transformer encoder layers followed by an additive attention pooling.
 Metilda et al. \cite{J2020} propose s-vectors which stacks Transformer encoder layers followed by a statistics pooling layer and two linear layers.
 However, Transformer-based feature extractors lack the capacity to model the locality and possess inferior performance in speaker recognition.